axone-protocol/ontology/README.md

 Ontology is at the heart of the [OKP4](https://github.com/okp4/okp4d) protocol as much of the information is encoded and stored as an ontology _on-chain_ in the blockchain transactions.
 This means that (almost) all the semantics of the transactions submitted to the blockchain are expressed through this ontology - for instance the creation of a dataspace, the execution of a service, the description of a dataset, etc.

+### Why an ontology?

+[Ontology](https://www.w3.org/standards/semanticweb/ontology) is the most general and fundamental concept of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).
+Ontologies are linked to various data elements representing conceptualized information about these data items.
+This allows for unambiguous identification, understanding, navigation and usage of this information.

+The knowledge representation language chosen for OKP4 is [RDF Schema](http://www.w3.org/TR/rdf-schema/) and [Web Ontology Language](http://www.w3.org/TR/owl2-overview/) on top of the framework [Resource Description Framework](http://www.w3.org/TR/rdf-concepts/).

 ## Documentation